ktsirangelos/ktsirangelos.github.io/README.md

-This repository contains a function which converts JavaScript objects to tree-like strings.
+### This repository contains a recursive function that receives an object and creates a visual tree-like representation of it

 For example, this object